ISSUES

 We support applying for mail-in or absentee (with pandemic as a legitimate reason) ballots.
 We are watching carefully to see if Trump succeeds in putting the USPS out of business in time to suppress mail-in votes in order to block this safe route to voting.
 At present is a US House bill H.R.
 2382 would keep the USPS in business, but the Senate isn't taking it up.

-The Wisconsin April 7 primary illustrated the GOP's willingness to risk lives and suppress votes.
+A Wisconsin primary illustrated the GOP's willingness to risk lives and suppress votes.
 The State Supreme Court, in an opinion written by Justice Dan Kelly (who was himself up for re-election in the primary) overruled the governor's postponement order.
 Most appropriately, Dan Kelly lost his bid to liberal Judge Jill Karofsky.

 This graph shows recent history of US CO2 annual emissions in millions of metric tons.